Nicholasamoore/Automated-Reverse-Image-Search/README.rst

 Reddit.com bot

 A personal project that uses Selenium and the Reddit API to automate a reverse image search on Google.
-This is my first attempt at experimenting with Selenium. 'combined_google_v2.py' is the most recent program.
+This is my first attempt at experimenting with Selenium.

 .. image:: search3.jpg